TechDufus/techdufus.github.io/_posts/Functions.md

 }
 ```

 Now this function will create a new folder dynamically based on what value we supply the function with!
-Our code is a generic 'make a folder' code, but adding a parameter helps us re-use this code no matter what folder we need to create!
+Our code is a generic 'make a folder' command, but adding a parameter helps us re-use this code no matter what folder we need to create!

 We are not quite done yet.
 We are going to get fancy and add some metadata to our parameter.
 For example, what if someone tries to call `New-Folder` without supplying a `-FolderName` value?
 We want to make this a **Mandatory** parameter, meaning it always needs to have a value specified.
 We do that like this.